7fffffff/zord/README.md

 how objects are interpreted by a downstream system.

-In production scenarios where log output is only ever read by other programs, there's not much point in using ZordWriter.
+In production scenarios where log output is only ever read by other programs, there's not much point in using zord.Writer.

 ## Duplicate Keys

-zerolog doesn't deduplicate keys and neither does ZordWriter.
+zerolog doesn't deduplicate keys and neither does zord.Writer.
 Duplicate keys will maintain their ordering relative to each other.

 ## Binary Logs (CBOR)

-If compiled with the binary_log build tag, ZordWriter won't inspect or modify the bytes it's given.
+If compiled with the binary_log build tag, zord.Writer won't inspect or modify the bytes it's given.

 ## Efficiency

-ZordWriter parses and reassembles the event object, so there's inevitably some overhead compared using just zerolog.
+zord.Writer parses and reassembles the event object, so there's inevitably some overhead compared using just zerolog.

 ```